inikhilkedia/Ziget/README.md

 ## Method and Explanation

 I have taken a simple approach for completing this task.
 All my code is in 2 files `Ziget.js` and `Ziget.css`.
-I have tried to stay close to the design and I have some some liberty to make the app look a little better.
+I have tried to stay close to the design and I have taken some liberty to make the app look a little better.
 My primary focus was on functionality.

 - My State:
   `this.state = {